airpair/coreos-with-docker/post.md

    ![etcd cluster](https://coreos.com/assets/images/media/Etcd-Replication.png)

-   It distributes configuration details to every machine in your cluster. etcd enables a cluster will always have the correct configuration data.
+   It distributes configuration details to every machine in your cluster. etcd ensures a cluster will always have the correct configuration data.

    etcd is also highly customizable and you can read and write to it in both curl and JSON.
 One use-case is to run a microservice container for just PostgreSQL and have etcd store the database connection details to be picked up by other microservices.